telepresenceio/telepresence/docs/reference/developing.md

    `git push origin master --tags`
 4. Wait for [CircleCI](https://circleci.com/gh/datawire/workflows/telepresence/tree/master) to finish.
    Make sure all the test pass.
 5. Download the tarball of deployable artifacts and unarchive into container in your project directory.
-It will populate the `dist` subdirectory:
+It will populate the `dist` subdirectory.
    `wget https://.../telepresence-dist.tbz`
    `tar xf telepresence-dist.tbz`
 6. Set up release credentials in the environment: